webhat/hi-dvorak-osx/readme.md

-# DevengariDvorak.keylayout for Mac OS X
+# DevanagariDvorak.keylayout for Mac OS X

-This keyboard layout provides a Devengari Dvorak keyboard layout that provides extended Unicode characters and modifier keys similar to the Dvorak keyboard layout shipped with OS X.
+This keyboard layout provides a Devanagari Dvorak keyboard layout that provides extended Unicode characters and modifier keys similar to the Dvorak keyboard layout shipped with OS X.